sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

 #### FAIR Principle

-- Fast tests: break down into small separate and well structured tests.
+- Fast tests:
+  break down into small separate and well structured tests.
 - Automated tests.
-- Isolated tests: any particular test should not depend on any others.
+- Isolated tests:
+  any particular test should not depend on any others.
-- Repeatable tests.
+- Repeatable tests:
+  mock everything you can't control (e.g 3rd-party libraries/APIs).

 #### AAA Pattern